top of page

 Do people really give socks for Christmas?

 Yes.
-Socks are one of the most common stocking stuffer gifts because they are small, affordable, and easy to personalize.
+Socks are one of the most common Christmas gifts because they fit easily into stockings, feel personal, and work for almost anyone.

 Why are socks such a classic holiday gift?